abgulati/LARS/README.md

     - The ```Settings``` menu provides many options for the power-user to configure and change the LLM via the ```LLM Selection``` tab

-    - Note if using llama.cpp:Very-Important: Select the appropriate prompt-template format for the LLM you're running
+    - Note if using llama.cpp: Very-Important: Select the appropriate prompt-template format for the LLM you're running

         - LLMs trained for the following prompt-template formats are presently supported via llama.cpp: